Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Semaphore has 14 active public transport stops, all of which are bus stops.
-These stops are served by 11 different routes that together offer 247 weekly passenger trips.
-The accessibility of these services is rated as excellent, with residents typically living just 167 meters from the nearest stop.
+Semaphore has 14 operational public transport stops, all of which are bus services.
+These stops are served by 11 different routes that together facilitate 247 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents typically residing 167 meters from the nearest stop.
+Predominantly residential, Semaphore sees most residents commuting outward.
+Cars remain the primary mode of transport at 87%, with cycling at 2%.
+Vehicle ownership averages 1.2 per dwelling, below the regional average.

 Frequently Asked Questions - Transport